illusconsulting/ATTACK-Calculator-and-Mappings/README.md

         * objects.x_mitre_platforms
         * objects.x_mitre_domains
     * Filter the "objects.name" column to include only rows that do not end with "Mitigation"
+5. Import the Excel version of the ATT&CK Enterprise Dataset
+    * Import the Techniques table and use the first row as headers

-5. Import the Top Techniques Calculator Workbook
+6. Import the Top Techniques Calculator Workbook
     * Import the "Methodology" sheet and use the first row as headers

-6. Import the NIST 800-53r5, AWS, Azure, and GCP mappings.
+7. Import the NIST 800-53r5, AWS, Azure, and GCP mappings.
 Make sure you can see the values in the following columns:
     * metadata.mapping_framework
     * mapping_objects.comments
     * mapping_objects.attack_object_id